Triumphs of Caesar (Mantegna): 1960s restoration

 The paintings had so deteriorated that visitors in the 19th century deplored their condition.
 In the 1960s a careful restoration to reveal the original paintwork was conducted on all but the seventh canvas, where no trace had been left by previous restorers.
 Although now mere shadows of Mantegna's cinquecento paintings, they still convey a powerful impression of epic grandeur.
 In the words of Anthony Blunt, who as Surveyor of the Queen's Pictures supervised the restoration, "The Triumphs may be a ruin but it is a noble one, one as noble as those of ancient Rome which Mantegna so deeply admired."

 Art critic Tom Lubbock, writing about the restored paintings called the pictures "the epitome of Renaissance art in the service of state power – they carry a powerful sense of inexorable procession – impressing the viewer with the inexhaustible quantity of available power and plunder."

 The series is now displayed to the public under low level electric light for conservation reasons.

 Copies of the paintings were made in the early 17th century by Ludovico Dondi.

 Newly discovered drawing

 A newly discovered drawing was sold for US$11.65m at Sotheby's, New York in 2020.
 It was the most expensive Old Master drawing sold in the United States.
 The drawing, before it was reattributed to the Italian Renaissance master, first appeared in a small auction in Germany and sold for less than US$1,000.
 The work was totally unknown to scholars until its inclusion in the Mantegna and Bellini exhibitions in London and Berlin.
-It caught the attention of Italian specialist in Sotheby's Old Master Drawings Department.
+It caught the attention of the Italian specialist in Sotheby's Old Master Drawings Department.
 She said: ‘By examination under special filtered infrared light, we were able to detect the hidden figure of Helios, revealing a major change in the composition that proves Mantegna’s authorship.
 This change in fact defined his whole approach to the finished painting that we see today.’